- No application fee required.

 - Presentation Opportunities: The opportunity to submit yours and your junior investigator's research for inclusion in the CSCTR Annual Meeting in Chicago.
 The call for abstracts is automatically sent to CSCTR members

-- Publication Opportunities: Abstracts accepted for the Annual Meeting are published in their entirety in the Journal of Investigative Medicine, the official publication of the American Federation for Medical Research
+- Publication Opportunities: Abstracts accepted for the Midwest Clinical and Translational Research Meeting are published in their entirety in the Journal of Investigative Medicine, the official publication of the American Federation for Medical Research; Members are encouraged to submit abstracts to Translational Research: The Journal of Laboratory and Clinical Medicine

 - On-line Resource: The CSCTR website, www.csctr.org, contains information and resources that will help you achieve your professional goals.
 You will find information about the organization, membership, the Council and the Annual Meeting as well as a membership roster and on-line membership application